ashrafwkhalil/CUDAGameOfLifeViewable/README.md

 If the cell is dead, then it springs to life only in the case that it has 3 live neighbors.
 Cells in this case are represented by pixels.
 The only key difference here is that instead of cells representing simply a binary value, alive or dead, while they are alive they are also part of a specific species of alive cells.
-So now, for a cell to stay alive, it needs 2 or 3 alive neighbors of the same species, and for a dead cell to come back to life, it needs 3 live neighbors of the same species, and obviously will come alive as that species.
+So now, for a cell to stay alive, it needs 2 or 3 alive neighbors of the same species, and for a dead cell to come back to life, it needs 3 live neighbors of the same species, and will come alive as that species.
 Each of the different species were represented by different colors.
 ## Program Structure Overview
 All logic regarding the translation of a current screen state to a future one given the rules of the game were encapsulated completely within a GPU kernel.